FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 You can also add and remove players from the whitelist by pressing their username in the console (when it appears blue) and using the "+ whitelist" and "Unwhitelist" buttons.

 ## Step 3: Add an authentication plugin.
-This step is only useful for servers that do not have "online-mode" enabled. if you have it enabled then you can just skip this step.

-{% tabs software %}

-{% tab software plugin %}

 authmereloaded is a plugin that requires everyone to set a password when they first join the server and give it again every time they join from a new device.
 This makes sure that everyone is who they actually claim to be without requiring a microsoft account.

+> This step is only useful for servers that do not have "online-mode" enabled. if you have it enabled then you can just skip this step.

+### How to install and configure authmereloaded
 1. Make sure that you have a plugin loader (like Bukkit, Spigot, Paper or PurPur) installed, if you are not sure then you can just install it again in [the versions page](https://client.falixnodes.net/server/versions).

 2. Add the [authmereloaded](https://modrinth.com/plugin/authmereloaded) plugin to your server, more information about the installment process of plugins can be found [here](https://kb.falixnodes.net/minecraft/modifications/general/adding-plugins).